The Red Puch Maxi N of Thomas D.

 The colours of this Puch Maxi N

-The colour used in this project is a very exceptional colour.
-We haven’t seen this colour before; so we asked Thomas the question that we are all having in mind: what color is this?
+The colour used in this project is exceptional.
+We haven’t seen this colour before; so we asked Thomas the question that we are all having in mind: what colour is this?

 You might have already seen this colour on an Audi TT RS or Audi RS3 and that’s exactly where Thomas got his inspiration from.
 The color is named ‘ Catalunya Metallic Red’.
 Thomas did the paint preparation himself, which was a very time consuming job (e.g. grinding and priming).

 But investing time in the preparation is essential if you want a professional result.
 Thomas choose to ask a friend for help for the painting job itself.
 To be honest, I would do the same if you know that his friend is used to paint Lamborghinis and Bentleys!

 At the end, the Red Puch Maxi N was lacquered 3 times for a neat finishing.
 This made it possible to polish the red Puch Maxi N so good.